-A bank's ability to earn money affects its long-term survivability.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank better prepared to withstand financial trouble.
-Losses, on the other hand, lessen a bank's ability to do those things.
+A bank's ability to earn money affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses diminish a bank's ability to do those things.

-Ballinger National Bank scored 18 out of a possible 30 on Bankrate's test of earnings, above the national average of 16.52.
+Ballinger National Bank scored 18 out of a possible 30 on Bankrate's test of earnings, exceeding the national average of 15.12.

-One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-Ballinger National Bank's most recent annualized quarterly return on equity was 9.96 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one widely used measure of a bank's earnings.
+Ballinger National Bank's most recent annualized quarterly return on equity was 9.33 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $208,000 on total equity of $4.4 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.96 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $391,000 on total equity of $4.0 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 0.91 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.